vippsas/vipps-login-api/vipps-login-api.md

 ### Access token

-Access tokens are randoms strings that represents the authorization of a specific application to access specific parts of a user’s data.
+Access tokens are random strings that represents the authorization of a specific application to access specific parts of a user’s data.
 The token itself does not provide any information, but it can be used to fetch the data that the end-user has consented to share from the